Keeping Your Artwork Safe & Secure

 Snyder, Jill and Montague, Joseph, Caring for Your Art: A Guide for Artists, Collectors, Galleries and Art Institutions, third ed.
 Watson-Guptill, 2001.
 An easy-to-understand, comprehensive handbook (including diagrams, checklists, and interviews with experts) to ensure your art is well protected within and beyond your studio.

 Hogwart, Tim, Best Practices in Fine Art Storage, 2-DVD set.
-This educational tutorial, geared for individuals and institutions with varying budgets, was produced by The Education Alliance, in partnership with the Upstate Institute of Colgate University (and is available from University Products).
+This educational tutorial, geared for individuals and institutions with varying budgets, was produced by The Education Alliance, in partnership with the Upstate Institute of Colgate University (Use this form from The Exhibition Alliance to order it.).

 The Studio Protector Blog has a how-to piece on doing a studio inventory.